jonas-eschle/raredecay/README.md

 ```
 pip install -U https://github.com/yandex/rep/archive/stratifiedkfold.zip
 ```
-Then, install the raredecay package via (assuming, *git* is installed.
+Then, install the raredecay package (without ROOT-support) via (assuming, *git* is installed.
 Otherwise, download the package as zip and install)

 ```
 pip install raredecay
 ```

-To make sure you can convert root-data, use
+To make sure you can convert ROOT-NTuples, use

 ```
-pip install raredecay['root']
+pip install raredecay[root]
 ```
 As it is a young package still under developement, it may receive regular updates and improvements and it is probably a good idea to regularly download the newest package.